-More than 80 languages have been offered for examination as part of the IBO's policy of encouraging students to maintain ties to their own culture via the literature of their mother tongue.
-Modern English School Cairo offers English A Literature and Arabic Language and Literature and we will endeavour to offer any other mother tongue language to meet the needs of students in our IB Diploma Programme.
+More than 80 languages have been offered for examination as part of the IBO's policy of encouraging students to develop their first language.
+Modern English School Cairo offers English A Literature and Arabic Language and Literature and we will endeavour to offer any other language to meet the needs of students in our IB Diploma Programme.
 School supported self-study is available for other mother tongue languages but only at SL and in Literature only.
+It is also possible for students to take two Language A courses, which will result in them being awarded a Bilingual Diploma.